openharmony/docs/en/contribute/contribution.md

 ## Starting Contributing<a name="en-us_topic_0000001053868136_section184321756134618"></a>

-For details about how to contribute to code, see  [Contributing Code](contributing-code.md#EN-US_TOPIC_0000001055088095).
+For details about how to contribute to code, see  [Code Contributing ](code-contribution).

 ## Contributing Documents<a name="en-us_topic_0000001053868136_section11234185012131"></a>